arjunperi/Cellular-Automata-Simulator/README.md

 Data files needed:
 - Properties file and csv file for each initial state configuration of each simulation.
 Each property file contains the key "fileName" that links the corresponding csv file.
 - Default files for each of the 6 simulaiont types that hold default values for potential missing keys (see assumptions).
+- Language Resource files in the src/Resources folder
+- CSS files in the src/Resources folder

 Features implemented:
 - Main menu with file input text box.